JindongJiang/GNM/README.md

 ![qualitative_results](./figures/results.png)

-We also provide the generation samples we used to evaluate the scene structure accuracy in the paper in the `generation` directory.
+We also provide the generation samples we used to evaluate the scene structure accuracy in the paper in the [generations](generations/) directory.

 ## Dependencies